scottnotscott/Feudalism/docs/The Player/Character.md

 # Character

-First of all, welcome to the game.
+Welcome to the game.

-When creating a new character in Feudalism you will have to select your village.
-Villages have various different themes, economies and strength in war.
-Largely dependant on the residents of the village and the competency of the clans and leaders of those villages.
-The four villages of Sennwyr are Shroud, Konoki, Current & Syndicate.
-You can read more about the villages [Here](../The%20World/Sennwyr.md).
+One of the first things you have to do as a new player is select a village.
+This is an important step and the beginning of your journey in Sennwyr.
+Each village is unique, so you should be careful which one you pick.

 ## Beginners first steps